dzc0d3r/guess-who-is-back/README.md

     - Lost on 20 October 22 : starting over
     - Lost again on 25 October 22 .. starting over !
     - Lost again on 2 November 22 .. man i hate this Starting Over again
+    - Lost again on 8 December 22 .. more than 20 days (i was sick)
 2. Never let one pass more than one day without writting atleast some lines of code
      - Lost on 19 October 22 : starting over
      - Lost again on 25 October 22 .. starting over !
      - Lost again on 2 November 22 .. i hate this Starting Over again
+     - Lost again on 9 December 22 .. more than 20 days (i was sick)